-National origin discrimination can take on a number of forms.
-Employers cannot make hiring decisions based on national origin, and protection extends to choices about pay and promotions as well.
-Employers cannot even discriminate against someone because they are married to someone of a certain origin.
+Employers may not make hiring decisions based on national origin, and legal protection against such discrimination extends to choices about pay and promotions as well.
+Employers also may not discriminate against someone because they are married to someone of a certain national origin.

 The anti-discrimination protections also extend to the work environment.
 Employees cannot be subjected to a pattern of teasing and bullying based on their national origin.
 Not every joke can become grounds for a lawsuit, but if the treatment is constant or crosses a line, it can be a basis for legal action.

 National origin was made a protected right in the Immigration Reform and Control Act of 1986.
-The Department of Justice is the government agency tasked with enforcing this act.
-However, private plaintiffs may also file their own lawsuits if they have faced national origin discrimination in the workplace.
-If someone files a complaint about this type of discrimination, it is important to know that the employer cannot retaliate against them for raising the mater.
+Private plaintiffs may file a lawsuit if they have faced national origin discrimination in the workplace.
+It is illegal for an employer to retaliate against an employee for filing a complaint of national origin discrimination.

 Many times, employees simply do not know how to handle a difficult situation on the job when they believe that discrimination may be a driving factor for what is happening.
 Those who are involved in a situation at work that could involve discrimination, or who feel that they did not receive a job due to discrimination, may want to contact an employment law attorney.
 The attorney may help the client explore their legal options, which might include filing a lawsuit.